ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 You’ve found the gatekeeper, started the conversation, and built an initial bridge with the community—now what?
 How do we move from first contact to long-term trust?

-Part 3 of the Uncharted Waters series will focus on building and sustaining authentic, long-term relationships with communities and partners beyond that first outreach event.
-Participants will learn strategies to nurture trust through leadership transitions, maintain meaningful engagement despite turnover, and ensure their outreach remains valuable and relevant over time.
+Part 3 of the Uncharted Waters series focuses on building and sustaining authentic, long-term relationships with communities and partners beyond that first outreach event.
+Learn strategies to nurture trust through leadership transitions, maintain meaningful engagement despite turnover, and ensure their outreach remains valuable and relevant over time.

-This session will explore how to identify what level of engagement best meets a community’s needs, balance focus between depth and reach, and develop longevity plans that outlast individual volunteers.
-It will also address common “good intention” pitfalls and how to avoid outreach fatigue while sustaining impact.
+This session explores how to identify what level of engagement best meets a community’s needs, balance focus between depth and reach, and develop longevity plans that outlast individual volunteers.
+It also addresses common “good intention” pitfalls and how to avoid outreach fatigue while sustaining impact.